AimedTechGeek/DataScience/README.md

-# IBMDataScience
+# DataScience
-Jupyter notebooks from the course
+Jupyter notebooks from the course and exercizes